pearu/f2py/doc/fparser2.rst

 Walking the parse tree
 ----------------------

-fparser2 provides two functions to support the traversal of the parse tree that it constructs:
+fparser2 provides one utility function to support the traversal of the parse tree that it constructs:

 .. automethod:: fparser.two.utils.walk_ast

+In addition to this, each node in the parse tree has a ``parent`` property and the methods:

+.. automethod:: fparser.two.utils.Base.get_child

-.. automethod:: fparser.two.utils.get_child
+.. automethod:: fparser.two.utils.Base.get_root